ludovic-m/training-terraform/README.md

 The goal of this exercise is to run the build of your production infrastructure from Azure DevOps.
 You need an Azure DevOps project for this exercise, and admin privileges to install extensions for option 1 (you don't need it for option 2).

+### Create an App registration

+Since we can't have an interactive login during a pipeline, we need an App Registration.
+You'll need the following properties :

+- Client ID
+- Client Secret
+- Tenant ID

 ### Create a git repository

 Create a `.gitignore` file at the root of your working folder with the following content, in order to avoid secrets or unecessary files in the repository.